Max Manus: Personal life

 Manus married Ida Nikoline "Tikken" Lindebrække in 1947, and they moved to Landøya, Asker.
 They met while she was working as liaison for the Norwegian saboteurs at the British consulate in Stockholm.
 Tikken was the daughter of the County Governor of Bergen and was the sister of Sjur Lindebrække, a bank manager who later became chairman of Høyre.
 In 1947, Lindebrække gave birth to Max Manus Jr.

 Manus suffered from nightmares, alcoholism and bouts of depression after his experiences in the war, some of which he talked about in interviews.

 Death

 After retirement, Manus and Tikken moved to Spain.
 Max died there in 1996 aged 81.

 Film

 In December 2007, it was announced that a film about the life of Max Manus was to be made in Norway, starring Aksel Hennie in the leading role.
 The film premiered on 19 December 2008 and received mostly positive reviews.

-Ship renamed "Max Manus"
+Ship renamed Max Manus

-A ship that was destroyed and sunk as a result of planning by the Pelle group, was recovered after the war and renamed "Max Manus" (formerly M/S Troma).
+The ship M/S Troma, which was sunk in harbour at Oslo in 1944, was raised after the war by Pelle group and returned to service, under the name Max Manus.